FrankWorldview/blockchain/React.md

 ### Purpose

-`useEffect` is used for side effects (something that happens outside rendering):
+`useEffect` is used for side effects (something that happens outside rendering), for example:

 - Logging
 - API calls